 Checking out the spectacular Seven Colored Earth—a natural meringue of muted colors and volcanic sands—in the Rivière Noire District is a must.
 A favorite way to do it?
 Take electric bikes from your hotel, and make sure to stop by the nearby 312-foot Chamarel Falls on the way.Dine Luxe at Plantation Club

-This fine-dining favorite in Bel Ombre infuses Creole staples with Mauritian flavor.
+This fine-dining favorite infuses Creole staples with Mauritian flavor.
 And the views of the nearby mountains and sugarcane fields are as delicious as the cuisine.
 Start with the dhal puri stuffed with foie gras from neighboring Souillac, then go for the slow-cooked pork neck with local vanilla puree.
-But try to save room—the hot rasgulla with kul ice cream is Indian-inspired magic.Take the Tea Route
+But try to save room—the hot rasgulla with kul ice cream is Indian-inspired magic.ne-Take the Tea Route

 Tour a tea mansion-slash-museum.
 Learn the history of this royal drink.
 And at the island’s oldest tea plantation, tour the still-in-operation factory and sample the latest blends in an onsite tea tasting.
 Tip: Look for tour operators who offer a multi-stop trip along the tea route.Day Trek in Black River Gorges National Park